 There are many website speed testing tools available out there.
-From one-trick ponies that can run a simple test and return stats about how fast or slow the site has loaded, to more complex services that take an in-depth look at your website metrics, resources, server information, and even SSL information.
+From one-trick ponies that can run a simple test and return stats about how fast or slow the site has loaded, to more complex services that take an in-depth look at your website metrics, resources, server information, and even SSL certificate information.
 Picking the right tool is the first step in a series of important steps that you’ll have to take in order to ensure your website is at peak performance.

 In our case, we want a solution that allows us to monitor everything that gets loaded whenever a request is made.
 You can find a bunch of such solutions in our comparison of the best website speed testing tools.
 To this end, I’ll use Sematext Synthetics, our synthetic monitoring tool that enables you – among many other cool things – to measure website speed.

 We’ll take a look at a well-known web page that can be accessed from every location in the world: apple.com.